Jennifer Holliday To Sing At Trump’s January 19 Inauguration Concert: List Of Performers Grows

 — The Daily Beast (@thedailybeast) January 13, 2017

-Jennifer saw singing at Trump’s concert as singing for the people, not necessary for solely Trump.
+Jennifer saw singing at Trump’s concert as singing for the people, not necessary solely for Trump.
 Even though Holliday voted for Hillary Clinton and not Trump, Holliday didn’t view her decision to sing at Trump’s inauguration as a political one.
 Instead, Jennifer saw singing at Trump’s concert as a chance to once again be a part of history.
-But the backlash Holliday has gotten online caught Jennifer by surprise.
-Holliday said that people have told her that singing at Trump’s concert might have a negative impact on Jennifer’s career well after the concert is over.
+But the backlash Holliday has gotten online caught her by surprise.
+Holliday said that people have told her that singing at Trump’s concert might have a negative impact on her career well after the concert is over.

 “It brought a lot of threats from people already saying I’ll never work again.
 If that’s what America has come to, where we all hate and bully people, there’s no more freedom of speech.
 I know everybody hates me now, but that shows we are all just hateful people now — we don’t even want to work together.
 If it’s the end of everything for me, then it has to be the end of everything for me.
 I would hope that’s not how it ends up, but right now I would like to be a part of a welcoming part of America.
 If we’re only going to let Trump be the face of America, I say let’s not let him be the only face of America — someone else could stand and show a light of love or hope or forgiveness.”

-Holliday went on to say what a divided country the U.S. has become — one that doesn’t represent the vision that the Obama Family wanted.
-As reported by the New York Times, Jackie Evancho is another singer scheduled to sing during at Trump’s inauguration activities, with the 16-year-old planning to sing the National Anthem on January 20.
-The same day the news broke about Jennifer’s plans to sing at Trump’s welcome concert, there were reports that Flo-Rida had been offered $1 million to sing at Trump’s concert as well, as reported by CBS.
+Holliday went on to say what a divided country the U.S. has become — one that doesn’t represent the vision that the Obama family wanted.
+As reported by the New York Times, Jackie Evancho is another singer scheduled to sing at Trump’s inauguration activities, with the 16-year-old planning to sing the National Anthem on January 20.
+The same day the news broke about Jennifer’s plans to sing at Trump’s welcome concert, there were reports that Flo Rida had been offered $1 million to sing at Trump’s concert as well, as reported by CBS.

 Floyd Mayweather